close

 Don't drop out, drop in!

 Struggling?
-We have trained, experienced and independent advice workers available for you to talk to about any aspect of your life at UEA; welfare issues, UEA disciplinary issues, fitness to practise, school/welfare engagement, results, accommodation, issues with your course, issues with campus facilities, off-campus housing, and more - if we don't know the answer we will signpost you to the right place.
+We have trained, experienced and independent advice workers available for you to talk to about any aspect of your life at UEA; university disciplinary issues, fitness to practise, school/welfare engagement, results, issues with your course, off-campus housing and more - if we don't know the answer, we will signpost you to the right place.

-Click on the link below to book on a drop-in session.
+Click on the link below to request an appointment with an advisor.